 Home Again LA, in collaboration with the City of Burbank, plays a critical role in providing a continuum of services to homeless and at-risk families.
-Through the City's support, Home Again LA has assisted 40 households through Rapid Rehousing (RRH) programs, provided 20 Permanent Supportive Housing (PSH) vouchers, and served 15 veteran families with adults and children, promoting long-term housing stability for vulnerable populations.
-Service providers in Burbank offer a range of resources designed to meet families' immediate and transitional housing needs, including emergency shelters, transitional housing programs, and permanent supportive housing.
+Through the City's support, Home Again LA has assisted 40 households through Rapid Rehousing (RRH) programs, provided 20 Permanent Supportive Housing (PSH) vouchers, and served 15 veteran families with adults and and supportive services (City of Burbank, 2021-2029 Housing Element, p.
+2-23).
+These services provide a critical safety net for families by offering stable environments where they can access comprehensive supportive services such as case management, job training, childcare assistance, and mental health support.